greg-raven/Uncommon-Sense/_posts/2013-01-21-to-do-evil-a-human-being-must-first-of-all-believe.md

 tag: 'Alexander Solzhenitsyn'
 ---

-To do evil a human being must first of all believe that what he’s doing is good.
+To do evil a human being must first of all believe that what he's doing is good.